OSTOLEX-Technologies/DLL-builder-action/README.md

 # DLL-builder-action

-This repo contain action to build dotnet libraries such as: castledice-game-logic castledice-game-data-logic castledice-events-logic castledice-riptide-message-extensions
+This repository contains an action to build .NET libraries, including:

+- castledice-game-logic
+- castledice-game-data-logic
+- castledice-events-logic
+- castledice-riptide-message-extensions

-And push it into OSTOLEX-Technologies package regestry
+And push them into the OSTOLEX-Technologies package registry.